VinayakFTW/CO2_Emission_Prediction/README.md

 ```bash
     pip install pandas numpy matplotlib seaborn scitkit-learn xgboost
 ```
-**if you don't have a Nvidia GPU or a Supported GPU then remove "device = 'cuda' from model constructor.**
+**if you don't have a Nvidia GPU or a Supported GPU then remove device = 'cuda' from model constructor.**